 3. So What about Noodles:

-So what is the Secret to not becoming Obese: Keeping a Healthy Weight or even Losing Weight?
+What the Secret is to not becoming Obese: Losing or Maintaining a Healthy Weight!

-There really is no secret, moving past what the Japenese diet and other healthy diets.
-The issue has more to do with the introduction of fast food chains, increased packaged and processed foods available within supermarkets.
+The main culprit to the ever increasing obesity problem, now swooping the world is the introduction of fast food chains, increased packaged and processed foods available within supermarkets.
 Increased portions and servings of food, increased intake of soft drinks, sports and other commercially formulated drinks such as iced chocolate and iced coffee having huge amounts of sugar.
 Deep fried foods and the coffee drinking precinct with the main ingredient of the meal being a bun of some description for example focaccias.
 Lollies, dried fruits, chocolate all take priority at the supermarket and service station outlets.